 William P. Hendry has served on our Board of Directors since 2013 and is the Chairman of our Audit Committee.
 Mr. Hendry has also served as a member of the board of directors and as the chairman of the audit committee of NFIC since 2012.
 Mr. Hendry may from time to time serve as an independent director of other entities affiliated with Carlyle or of investment vehicles managed by Carlyle or its affiliates.
 Mr. Hendry served as a director and a member of the audit committee of Santander Consumer USA Holdings Inc. Mr. Hendry currently is a Special Adviser to and President of Promethean Investments L.L.P. and is chairman of the board of directors at Pharma-Cycle L.L.C.
 Mr. Hendry served on the board as a director of FirstCity since August 2010, and chairman of the board since August 2011 until the company was acquired by Varde in the early part of 2013.
 Mr. Hendry has more than 30 years of experience in the banking industry and headed Bank of Scotland's operations in the United States before it was acquired in 2009 by Lloyds Banking Group.
 He launched W.P.
 Hendry and Associates in August 2009, a bank consulting firm that handles complex business and lending issues.
-Mr. Hendry has held senior banking positions in scotland, Northern Ireland, Canada, the Middle East, Africa and the United States.
-Mr. Hendry has extensive experience in mergers and acquisitions, most of the board until the business was sold to Banco Santander in 2006.
+Mr. Hendry has held senior banking positions in Scotland, Northern Ireland, Canada, the Middle East, Africa and the United States.
+Mr. Hendry has extensive experience in mergers and acquisitions, most notably at Drive Financial Services (a national subprime auto lender) where he led HBOS plc's investment analysis group in 2000, then becoming chairman of the board until the business was sold to Banco Santander in 2006.
 Mr. Hendry is an experienced leader whose numerous management positions and global experiences in the financial services sector have provided him with an abundance of skills and valuable insight in handling complex financial transactions and issues, all of which makes him well qualified to serve on our Board.